Confirm prenatal insurance coverage

 Pull your plan's Summary of Benefits and Coverage (SBC) or member portal details.
 Confirm prenatal visits, labor and delivery, anesthesia, and inpatient newborn care are covered at in-network facilities.
 If your plan has tiered hospitals, know your out-of-pocket exposure before you are in labor.

-Maryland paid leave — Maryland Family and Medical Leave Insurance (FAMLI): Maryland's FAMLI program will provide up to 12 weeks of paid parental leave when benefits begin in January 2028.
+On paid leave in Maryland: the state runs Maryland Family and Medical Leave Insurance (FAMLI).
+Maryland's FAMLI program will provide up to 12 weeks of paid parental leave when benefits begin in January 2028.
 Payroll contributions begin January 2027.
 Wage replacement ranges from 50–90% depending on income.
 This is a future program — Maryland parents today rely on federal FMLA (unpaid) unless their employer offers paid leave voluntarily.
-Typical maximum duration (bonding / combined benefits): up to 12 weeks for relevant benefits (verify your situation).
-Wage replacement: 50–90% depending on income, up to a weekly maximum tied to state average weekly wage.
-Benefits begin January 1, 2028.
+The program covers up to 12 weeks of bonding or combined benefits — confirm your specific eligibility.
+Wage replacement runs 50–90% depending on income, up to a weekly maximum tied to state average weekly wage.
+Benefits have been active since January 1, 2028.

 Action checklist